 ACoS stands for “Advertising Cost of Sales”.
-You solve for this metric by dividing the total number you spent on Pay-Per-Click (PPC) advertisements on a product by the total number of sales generated by these ads.
-For example, if you spend $50 on advertising a product and those ads product $300 in sales, your ACoS for this product would be $50 (ad spend) divided by $300 (sales from ads) = 16.67%.
+You solve for this metric by dividing the total number you spend on Pay-Per-Click (PPC) advertisements on a product by the total number of sales generated by these ads.
+For example, if you spend $50 on advertising a product and those ads produce $250 in sales, your ACoS for this product would be $50 (ad spend) divided by $300 (sales from ads) = 20%.
 Amazon sellers ideally want low ACoS scores as these indicate the highest return on investment for you PPC campaigns.

 TACoS (Total Advertising Cost of Sales) takes a more complete look at the effects of your PPC ads by counting your total sales on a product instead of just those that came through your PPC campaign.
 Sticking with the example above, if you spent $50 on PPC advertising and generated $1000 in total sales on that product, your TACoS would be $50 divided by $1000 = 5%.
-Sometimes it may be worth sticking with a high-ACoS campaign if it is creating brand recognition and leading to overall growth in sales, even if those sales aren’t coming directly from the PPC ads.
+Sometimes for high volume events like Prime Day, it may be worth sticking with a high-ACoS campaign if it is creating brand recognition and leading to overall growth in sales that are likely to create long-term value.

 4. Conversion Rates

 Unit session percentage rates are more commonly referred to as conversion rates on Amazon.
 Conversion rates are solved for by dividing the total number of ordered items by the number of viewer sessions on your product page.
 More simply, this metric shows you what percentage of people who are visiting your product page actually end up buying your product.